DavStella/Car_Sales_Analysis-2020/README.md

 ![](raw_data.png)

 ## Data Transformation/Cleaning:
-Data was efficiently cleaned and transformed with the Power Query Editor of Power BI.
+Data was efficiently cleaned and transformed with the Power Query Editor, Excel and Power Bi.
 Some of the applied steps included:

 ![](transformed_data.png)